viebel/blog.klipse.tech/_posts/2016-10-02-parsing-with-derivatives-regular.md

 # The importance of the derivative

-> To determine membership of a string, derive the language with respect to each character of the string and check if the final language conatains the `null` string: if yes, `s` belongs to the the language; otherwise it doesn't
+> To determine membership of a string, derive the language with respect to each character of the string and check if the final language contains the `null` string: if yes, `s` belongs to the language; otherwise it doesn't

 For instance, let's derivate the string `abc` with respect to `a` then `b` then `c` - and computes the nullability function of the result: